WeiqiangYu0528/cs488/A3/README.md

 In cases where specific instructions are lacking, I have made the following assumptions:

-- **Deselecting Joints on 'Reset All':** When the 'Reset All' function is initiated, all joints are automatically deselected.
-The interaction mode is also reset to its default position, and Z-buffer, backface culling, and frontface culling settings are reset as well.
+- **Additional features on 'Reset All':** When "reset all" is called, it automatically deselects all joints, resets the interaction mode to Position/Orientation mode, and reverts the Z-buffer, backface culling, and frontface culling settings to their default configurations.

-- **Undo and Redo Operations:** We assume that undo and redo operations will not alter the selection status of joints.
+- **Undo and Redo Operations:** I assume that undo and redo operations will not alter the selection status of joints.
 They will retain their selection or deselection based on the user's interactions.

 ## Changes to Data Structures

 I have made the following adjustments to the data structures:

-- **JointNode:** A new 'JointId' attribute has been introduced for unique joint identification.
+- A new 'JointId' attribute has been introduced for unique joint identification.
 Additionally, 'X' and 'Y' angles, as well as the initial transformation, have been included to provide comprehensive support for joint-related operations.

-- **SceneNode:** The 'SceneNode' class now features a 'traverse' function, which efficiently traverses the scene graph.
+- The 'SceneNode' class now features a 'traverse' function, which efficiently traverses the scene graph.
 This enhancement simplifies processes that involve visiting all nodes within the structure.

-- **A3:** I introduces the 'MoveCommand' class, enabling the implementation of undo and redo functions.
-This addition significantly enhances the application's usability, allowing users to backtrack and make changes as needed.
+- I have introduced the 'MoveCommand' class, which leverages the Command Pattern to seamlessly integrate undo and redo functionalities.

 ## hierarchical model
 ![Alt text](hierarchical_model.png)